rbwendt/bayesian-classifiers-talk/notes.md

 at this.
 We can assume independence of the terms.
 This may not be the most accurate model but it will give us results that we can work with and evaluate.
 This assumption that the terms are independent makes calculation simple, but it's also not entirely accurate, hence why this technique is called 'naive'.
+This is the 'bag of words' technique commonly used in NLP.
 For example, headlines that contain 'delicious' would tend to occur more often with 'cake' than 'manure', meaning 'delicious' and 'cake' have a dependence.
 Naive Bayes' classifiers can compete very well against other classifiers in terms